chicagopcdc/gearbox-matching/doc/api.md

       // name, type, group are required all all fields "name": "", // field name
-      "type": "", // one of the following: "checkbox", "radio", "number", "text", "select", "multiselect"
+      "type": "", // one of the following: "checkbox", "radio", "number", "text", "select", "multiselect", "age"

       // the rest is optional
-      "label": "", // label text to display; avilable for all field types "options": [], // options to choose from; available for field types "radio", "select", "multiselect" "placeholder": "" // placeholder text to display; available for field types "number", "text", "select", "multiselect"
+      "label": "", // label text to display; avilable for all field types "showIf": { // for conditional display; available for all field types "operator": "AND", // possible values: AND, OR "criteria": [
+          {
+            "id": 1, // id for another field "operator": "eq", // one of the following: "eq", "gt", "gte", "lt", "lte", "ne" "value": // value for another field; boolean, string, or number }
+        ]
+      },
+      "radioOptions": [ // options to choose from; available for field type "radio" ""
+      ],
+      "selectOptions": [ // options to choose from; available for field types "select", "multiselect" {
+          "value": "",
+          "label": "", // optional; if not provided, will use value "description": "" // optional; available for "select" only }
+      ],
+      "placeholder": "" // placeholder text to display; available for field types "number", "text", "select", "multiselect"

       // ... more attributes